 The charging system is the life force of your vehicle’s electrical system, consisting of three main mechanisms: the alternator, various circuits, and the voltage regulator.
 The alternator:

 - Provides power to the electrical system, and

 - Recharges the battery when the car is running.

 The circuits act as conduits for electrical power.
 The voltage regulator controls the voltage passed through the circuits.
 Remember, all of these components require consistent attention and maintenance.
-It’s not just your battery that needs to be replaced; if any components fail, your power source is reduced to a lifeless, twenty pound paper weight.
+It’s not just your battery that needs to be replaced.
+If any components fail, your power source is a lifeless, twenty pound paper weight.

 It may seem obvious that the starting system turns your vehicle’s engine on, but did you know that this process consumes more electrical power than anything else your car does?
 The starting system consists of three components working one after another.
 These components include: the ignition switch, the starter relay (or solenoid), and the starter motor.